EndoluminalSurgicalVision-IMR/Medical-SSL/README.md

 Find the corresponding config files to target tasks in "configs/", make sure the configs match your training setting and change the default pretrained_path to your own path:

-Example: For fine-tuning NCC task:
+Example: To fine-tune NCC task:

  ```python luna_ncc_3d_config.py```

 ### On going...